dumbm1/ai_re/README.md

-#ai_re_1.1
+#ai_re_1.2
 #Html/css/js extension panel for Adobe Illustrator CC+
 ##What's new:
-Fixed a bug with special symbols on the `Replace To` field.
-It is now possible to use special characters in the replacement string.
-For example, characters `\n`, `\r`, `\t` etc.
+* Fixed some bugs.
+* Deleted `Escape` button - you must handle escaping symbols if needed, because in one string may contain escaped and non-escaped special symbols.

 ##Great Destination:
-* Search and replace by regular expression string
+* Search and replace by regular expression
-* _Keep formatting of the original text_
+* _Keeps the original formatting of the text_
-* Extended origin Illustrator dialog "Search and Replace..."
+* Extends standard Illustrator dialog "Search and Replace..."

 ##Using:
-1. Select text frame[s] using the tools Selection Tool, Direct Selection Tool or Group Selection Tool.
+1. Select text frame[s] using the Selection Tool, Direct Selection Tool or Group Selection Tool.
-2. On the `Regular Expression:` field input a regular expression pattern.
+2. In the `Regular Expression:` field input a regular expression pattern.
 3. On the `Replace To:` field input the replacement string.
-4. Set the flags `gmi`
+4. Set the flags `g`, `m`, `i`.
-5. Push the `escape` if any escape the special characters (such as `*`, `?`, `+`, `$` etc) on regular expression string.
-6. Push the `Replace button`.
+5. Push the `Replace button`.

 ##Other options:
+* Can use the references to captured groups like `$1`, `$2` etc. in the both input fields.
+* Can use the special chearacters like `\r`, `\t` etc. in both input fields.
-* `Refrash` button is used to clear the input fields and the console.
+* `Refresh` button is used to clear the input fields and the console.
 * The result of the work is displayed in the `Output info` field.
-* `GitHub` button open this public repository on the default internet browser
+* `GitHub` button opens this public repository in the default internet browser.